git-town/git-town/website/src/preferences/sync-feature-strategy.md

 # sync-feature-strategy

-The sync-feature-strategy setting specifies how to merge changes from their tracking branch into feature branches.
+The sync-feature-strategy setting specifies how to update local feature branches with changes from their parent and tracking branches.

-## values
+## options

-When set to `merge` (the default value), it merges these changes.
-When set to `rebase`, it updates local perennial branches by rebasing them against their remote branch.
+When set to `merge` (the default value), Git Town merges the parent and tracking branches into local feature branches.
+When set to `rebase`, it rebases local feature branches against their parent and tracking branches.

 The best way to change this setting is via the
 [setup assistant](../configuration.md).

 ## in config file

-In the [config file](../configuration-file.md) the hosting platform is part of the `[hosting]` section:
+In the [config file](../configuration-file.md) the sync-feature-strategy is part of the `[sync-strategy]` section:

 ```toml
 [sync-strategy]